Try Medisearch

 What is Lexapro?

-Lexapro is typically prescribed to people who have depression or generalized anxiety disorder (GAD).
-It's approved for use in adults and children 12 years and older [2, 3].
+Lexapro is a prescription medication used to treat depression or generalized anxiety disorder (GAD).
+It’s approved for adults and children 12 years of age and older [2, 3].

 Antidepressants and Acne